ken-okabe/vanfs/README.md

 There are a lot of **Why** s here!

-Since this is related to the big topic of frontend app development, including my personal opinions, I have isolated the article.
+I've created a separate article on this topic since it's part of the larger frontend app development landscape and deserves a focused discussion with my own opinions.

 ### [Versatility of Web Technology for Cross-Platform App Development](./README-why.md)